MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 If the response from the
 Vision API has error messages
 containing paths
-then that is likely to be the cause.
+then this is a possible cause.

 ## Posting requests to Vision API